HackerEarth/engineering.hackerearth.com/_posts/2014-01-27-search-@-hackerearth.md

 and then send it for search only when its a valid email.

 ####Search Relevance

 The most challenging part of search is bringing relevance to it.
 What is the use of search if it cannot give the results which are not relevant to the user.

 Here are the kind of relevancies I worked upon:-

 1. The people you are following should be above in the results.
+For this after the results are extracted using SearchQuerySet, all the users and their positions in the results are stored and then this user list is partitioned into followed and not followed people (Similar to quick sort partitioning algorithm) with followed people being first and then are stored back in the main results on the stored positions of users.

 2. The more you have visited a user, problem or challenge, the higher it should be in your results.
+For this after the users are ordered according to if they are followed or not followed, the results are extracted into 2 lists depending on whether they are users or challenges or problems.
+Non user results are sorted according to the number of times the requesting user has searched for those results.
+User results are separately sorted in its two categories - followed and not followed.
+Then these results are properly placed back in the main results according to the positions of users and non users.

 3. The more popular a result is overall, the higher it should be in the results.
+I boosted the document according to their popularity.

+    prepare(self, obj):
+        data = super(GolfProblemIndex, self).prepare(obj)
+        data['boost'] = 1 + (obj.popularity/100)
+        return data

 4. Time sensitive results.
 For eg:- if a challenge is going on now or is about to happen in a few days and you are searching for something which is similar to its name then it should be at higher position in the results.

+    def prepare(self, obj):
+        data = super(EventIndex, self).prepare(obj)
+        if obj.start and (
+            (datetime.datetime.now() - obj.start) > datetime.timedelta(10,0,0)
+            or  (obj.start - datetime.datetime.now()) > datetime.timedelta(15,0,0)):
+            data['boost'] = (4 + (2 multiplied by obj.popularity/100))/2
+        else:
+            data['boost'] = 1 + (obj.popularity/100)
+        return data

 5. Related term frequency:- In all the results there are some terms which occur with the main term (main term which actually had a match with the query), these are called related terms.
-So I find all the results with this query match and also find top 10 related terms in the results and find their relative frequency.
-The results should be ordered according to the frequency of the related terms.:w
+So all the results with this query match and top 10 related terms in the results are found and then their relative frequency.
+The results are according to the frequency of the related terms.